Thai company registration has the following steps, regarding incorporation, outline the process.

-You should always check with a lawyer when it comes to registering a business and obtaining the proper permits or licenses.
+You should always check with a lawyer when it comes to Thai business registration per permits or licenses.
 Make sure you comply with Thai law so you can retain good standing in the business community.

-Also, consulting with a lawyer will help you plan your budget for setting up your company.
+Also, consulting with a lawyer will help you plan your budget for a Thai company registration.
 You will need to pay from 600 baht to 2,000 baht for a license alone.
 That is why you should familiarize yourself with all the steps needed for registration and the set-up of your business.

 Finding a Space from Which to Work

-After you register your business, you will need to locate office space in most instances.
+After a Thai business registration, you will need to locate office space in most instances.
 You have two choices in this respect – you can work from a traditional office location or a serviced office.
 You may want to choose the serviced office space if you are just starting out, as you do not have to worry about buying office furniture or setting up the equipment.
 Just sign an agreement and start working on your laptop that day.

 Opening a Business Bank Account

-You cannot do business after you register your company without signing up for a business bank account.
+You cannot do business after a Thai company registration without signing up for a business bank account.
 If you are a foreigner, you may need to obtain a referral to open a bank account.
 Again, that is why the services of an attorney can be beneficial.

 If you want to apply for a company credit card, you usually cannot do so unless you have been operating as a business for a couple of years.
 If you want to secure credit earlier, you need to sign up for an unsecured card or deposit the whole credit amount as collateral.